 The study consists of several, unrelated partial studies.
 The data basis of one of them are 69 people who anonymously called a hotline.

 Another, better documented study analysed 249 criminal files involving 209 clergymen.
 But only 77 cases (31%) ended in a conviction, 52 (21%) with an acquittal or were closed due to lack of suspicion and 116 fell under the statute of limitations.

 Picture: Manfred Lütz, © rmt hh, Flick, CC-NC-ND

-vi.news and 9 other users link to it
+vi.news and 9 more users link to this post